 The pressure of your arms on the handlebars might aggravate your sternal incision site so you may need to make some adjustments.

 As with walking, hot and humid weather can elevate be an additional stressor, so you might need to ride your bike in the early morning or later evenings when temperatures are lower.

 Swimming is a great cardiovascular exercise that, in warm water, offers a comfortable environment that reduces gravitational load on your joints.

 As an additional safety precaution, make sure your incision sites are all fully healed to minimise any waterborne infection risks.

 Sample exercise program

-Pay attention to how you feel as you progress from week to week.
-If you fatigue easily and feel shortness of breath, then you may need to lower your pace, reduce the duration of each exercise bout, or perhaps reduce the number of exercise bouts per day.
+If you feel easily fatigued, you may need to lower your pace, reduce the duration of each exercise bout, or reduce the number of exercise bouts per day.